hazal-usta/hazal-usta/README.md

 - 👋 Hi, I’m Hazal Usta
-- 👀 I’m interested in Web Development.
-I use HTML/CSS and React.js and Python data visualization libraries!
+- 👀 I’m interested in Data Analytics.
+I use Python data visualization libraries and Tableau to make sense of data and create beautiful charts!
-- 💗 Also love spending time with my boy, fitness, hiking and archery🏹!
+- 💗 Also love spending time with my toddler, fitness, hiking and archery🏹!
-- 🌱 I’m currently learning advanced React and Bootstrap!
-- 💞️ I’m looking to collaborate on Web Development and Data analysis/visualization projects.
+- 💞️ I’m looking to collaborate on Data analysis/visualization projects.
 - 📫 How to reach me hazusta@gmail.com

 <!---